kragen/derctuo/markdown/toolpath-optimization.md

 Evaluation simulation E
 -----------------------

-Once you've simulated the thing being made, you need to evaluate the simulated thing's simulated performance.
+Once you’ve simulated the thing being made, you need to evaluate the simulated thing’s simulated performance.
 Perhaps you are interested in its appearance from a certain angle, or the load it can bear over a certain area, or its acoustic frequency response; literally anything that can be quantified in simulation can be used for evaluation.